Pinwheels for Prevention®

 Prevent Child Abuse America launched the national Pinwheels for Prevention® campaign in April of 2008.
 Since then, over 5 million pinwheels have been displayed nationwide.
 The campaign symbol, a blue and silver pinwheel, is a reminder of the happy childhoods and bright futures that all children deserve.
-Prevent Child Abuse Oregon (PCAO) adopted the Pinwheels for Prevention® campaign to spread a message of resilience, engage communities, and inspire action across Oregon communities.
+Prevent Child Abuse Oregon (PCAO) adopted the Pinwheels for Prevention® campaign to spread a message of resilience, engage communities, and inspire individual action across Oregon.